happygears/netspyglass-netbox/README.md

 to install Python3 and run pip like this

     pip3 install pynetbox

+### Authentication

+You will need URL and access token for both Netbox and NSG to set up authentication.

 See excellent series on [Przemek Rogala's blog](https://ttl255.com/pynetbox-netbox-python-api-client-p1-getting-info/) for more details on `pynetbox` and detailed instructions for how to obtain Netbox authentication tokens